BoxPistols/looc/README.md

 ### Start

-Use the `looc start` command to start the server that serves your sandboxed component:
+Use the `looc start` command to start the live server that serves your sandboxed component:

 ```bash
 $ yarn looc start src/component.tsx